Composite asymmetric dark matter with a dark photon portal: Multimessenger tests: Introduction

 \section{Introduction}

 The existence of dark matter (DM) has been firmly established by astrophysical and cosmological observations.
 The particle nature of dark matter is still an open question.
 The DM mass density has been established to be about five times as large as the baryon mass density ($\Omega_\mathrm{DM}\simeq 5 \, \Omega_\mathrm{b}$).
 The weakly interacting massive particles (WIMPs) have been put forward as the most promising candidate in connection with the origin of electroweak symmetry breaking.
-The DM mass density is naturally explained by the thermal freeze-out mechanism in WIMP models.
 Up to today, direct and indirect detection bounds have greatly constrained the WIMP hypothesis.
 Asymmetric DM (ADM) is an alternative framework to the WIMP framework, where the DM abundance today is provided by the particle-antiparticle asymmetry of DM particles as with the baryon asymmetry of the Universe (see Refs.~\cite{Nussinov:1985xr, Barr:1990ca, Barr:1991qn, Kaplan:1991ah, Dodelson:1991iv, Kuzmin:1996he, Fujii:2002aj, Kitano:2004sv, Farrar:2005zd, Gudnason:2006ug, Kitano:2008tk, Kaplan:2009ag} for early work, and see also Refs.~\cite{Davoudiasl:2012uw, Petraki:2013wwa, Zurek:2013wia} for reviews).
-Once the number asymmetries of DM and baryons are somehow related to each other during thermal history, their number densities can be close to each other in the current Universe.
-As a result, the ADM mass is predicted to be in the range of $1$--$10$~GeV.
-The symmetric component of the DM abundance should be sufficiently depleted in the current Universe, and hence, DM indirect detection is more challenging due to the suppression of DM particle-antiparticle annihilation in the ADM framework.
+Once the number asymmetries of DM and baryons are somehow related to each other during thermal history, the ADM mass is predicted to be in the range of $1$--$10$~GeV.